 Optimizing for interactivity metrics (TTI, TBT, and FID) is harder than optimizing for paint metrics.

 In general, a few JS optimizations will yield the biggest results when it comes to improving your TTI score:

 Code Splitting.
-This allows you to send only the code that your visitors need at the very beginning, instead of overloading the browser with all the JS at once.
+This allows your website to send only the code that your visitors need at the very beginning, instead of overloading the browser with all the JS at once;

 Preload Critical Assets.
 With preloading, you tell the browser which resources to find and load first.
 You can do that by adding the link rel="preload" element;